egogg/emacs-setups/lisp/setup lisp development environment with slime and sbcl.md

 Installation
 -----------------------

-* [SLIME]: Follow the instructions in the manual.
+* SLIME: Follow the instructions in the manual.

 `Ctrl-x Ctrl-f ~/.emacs` to open emacs configuration file, the installation codes for SLIME may looks like this:

-`(setq inferior-lisp-program "d:/lisp/sbcl/sbcl.exe") ; Lisp system
+	(setq inferior-lisp-program "d:/lisp/sbcl/sbcl.exe") ; Lisp system
 	(add-to-list 'load-path "d:/lisp/slime/")  ; SLIME directory
 	(require 'slime)
-(slime-setup)`
+	(slime-setup)

 Please make sure that the directory are set correctly.

-* [SBCL]: Installation of SBCL under Windows is quite easy and just follow the instructions of the installation wizard.
+* SBCL: Installation of SBCL under Windows is quite easy and just follow the instructions of the installation wizard.

 Usage Examples
 -----------------------